Chandragiri mandal

 Chandragiri mandal is one of the 34 mandals in Tirupati district of the Indian state of Andhra Pradesh.
 It is under the administration of Tirupati revenue division and the headquarters are located at Chandragiri.

 History

-Chandragiri mandal was a part of Chittoor district until 2022.
-It was made part of the newly formed Tirupati district effective from 4 April 2022 by the Y. S. Jagan Mohan Reddy-led Government of Andhra Pradesh.
+Chandragiri mandal was made part of the newly formed Tirupati district effective from 4 April 2022 by the Y. S. Jagan Mohan Reddy-led Government of Andhra Pradesh.

 Geography

 The mandal is bounded by Chinnagottigallu, Pulicherla, Ramachandrapuram, Pakala, Penumuru, Vedurukuppam, Tirupati (urban) and Tirupati (rural) mandals.